soixantecircuits/the-board/README.txt

 The Board comes with a default template that integrates well with the Twentyfourteen theme.
 However, you can override it totally or partially by adding `member.php`, `groups.php`, `css/styles.css`, `js/scripts.js` files in a directory named `plugins/the-board` at your root of your theme.

+We integrated [Contact Form 7](http://wordpress.org/plugins/contact-form-7/) to The Board so you can easily let your users get in touch with your members.
+You absolutely can chose not to use it, everything will outputs just fine.
+Still, we recommend it :)

 The basic structure of this plugin was cloned from the [WordPress-Plugin-Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate) project.

 == Installation ==